keithjohnston/atomicquestions/README.md

 ### How can I skin a button with custom graphics?

-Create a skin file that refers to the custom graphics:
+Create a skin file that refers to the custom graphics.
+Put the png file into the same directory.

+UI/skin.ui

 ```
 elements